-- Apply for admission to the teacher education program at the conclusion of CURR 2110. - File a degree plan with appropriate major and minor in the Registrar's Office no later than the sophomore year.
-See Accuplacer and Compass scores as stated in the Checklist for Qualifying for a Teaching Certificate. - Apply for admission to student teaching.
+- 1. Demonstrate basic skills in reading, written communication, and mathematics. - Apply for admission to the teacher education program at the conclusion of CURR 2110. - File a degree plan with appropriate major and minor in the Registrar's Office no later than the sophomore year. - Apply for admission to clinical teaching.
 Admission requirements are outlined in a subsequent section of the catalog. - Achieve a satisfactory score on the certification examinations prescribed by the State Board of Education.
 Content of the tests will generally cover the areas of professional education and the individual's teaching field(s) or areas of endorsement. - File an application for certification with Texas Education Agency (TEA) prior to graduation.